Luckolite/CTBot/README.md

 ## What are the Followers of the Crafting Table?
-The Followers of the Crafting Table are a semi-religious group created on 2b2t in January 2020.
-We make builds with/of crafting tables like the Crafting Table Valley or the super-sized crafting tables that are now common close to spawn.
+The Followers of the Crafting Table is a 2b2t group created in August 2019.
+We are a normal functioning group with a democratic leadership system.

 ## How can I set up a development mirror?
 Setting up a development mirror greatly helps us in case our main VPS goes down, and also allows us to test new features.